Table of Contents

 What is proof of loss?

-Proof of loss is a document that you fill out when you file a renters insurance claim for property loss or damaged.
+Proof of loss is a document that you fill out when you file a renters insurance claim for property loss or damage.
 The proof-of-loss form asserts that the damaged property was yours, as well as how much it was worth.

 When you provide this document (which is sometimes an actual, physical paper, but these days is just as likely to be a digital form), your insurer will ask you to attach any documentation you have, such as receipts, which they’ll use to evaluate your claim.

 I don’t have receipts.
 What other documentation can I use?

 Insurance companies understand that most people don’t save their receipts, so they accept many other types of documentation.
 Submit as much evidence with your proof-of-loss form as you can.

 What counts as evidence when you’re making a claim?

 In addition to receipts, you can also provide one or more of the following:

 - Photos or videos that show the items